 The obligations for retirement and survivors' pension for professional employees in Sweden are insured through policies with Alecta or correspondingly in Folksam (Folksam Kooperativa tjänstepensioner).
 According to a statement by the Swedish Financial Reporting Board, UFR 3, classification of ITP plans financed via insurance with Alecta, this is a defined benefit plan that involves several different employers.
-For the period from 1 January to 31 December 2014, AAK AB (publ.) and AarhusKarlshamn Sweden AB have not had access to sufficient information to recognise their proportional shares of the plan's obligations, plan assets and costs, which has meant that it has not been possible to recognise the plan as a defined benefit plan.
+For the period from January 1 to December 31, 2015, AAK AB (publ.) and AAK Sweden AB have not had access to sufficient information to recognise their proportional shares of the plan's obligations, plan assets and costs, which has meant that it has not been possible to recognise the plan as a defined benefit plan.
 The ITP 2 pension plan that is insured through Folksam is therefore recognised as a defined contribution plan.
 The premium for the defined benefit retirement and survivors' pension is calculated individually and depends on factors including salary, pension earned previously and expected remaining period of service.
-Charges for ITP 2 pensions insured through Folksam (Folksam Kooperativa tjänstepensioner) are SEK 14 million (18).
+Charges for ITP 2 pensions insured through Folksam (Folksam Kooperativa tjänstepensioner) are SEK 14 million (14).

 The collective consolidation level consists of the market value of Alecta's assets as a percentage of the estimated insurance commitments, computed using Alecta's actuarial methods and assumptions, which are not in accordance with IAS 19.
 The collective consolidation level should normally be permitted to vary between 125 and 155 percent.
 If Alecta's collective consolidation level is below 125 percent or above 155 percent, measures must be taken to create the conditions for the consolidation level to return to the normal range.
 If the consolidation is low, one measure may be to increase the agreed price for new policies and increasing existing benefits.
 If the consolidation is high, one measure may be to introduce premium reductions.
-At year-end 2014, Alecta's and Folksam's surplus in the form of their collective consolidation levels was 100 percent and 126 percent, respectively (100 percent and 118 percent, respectively).
+At year-end 2015, Alecta's and Folksam's surplus in the form of their collective consolidation levels was 153 percent and 119 percent, respectively.